Click the "Array layout" button in the toolbar to open the interface.

 Auto fixed pitch

-"Auto fixed pitch" : it is average pitch (Use area of the triangle as the weight) of each triangle within the selected zone.
+It is average pitch (Use area of the triangle as the weight) of each triangle within the selected zone.
 The pitch of each triangle is calculated similar with "Color triangles".

 So, it cannot be ensured that the placed array will be completely unshaded during the specified time period.
 Therefore, when user use "Auto fixed pitch", the following suggestions are recommended: